Rajinder1212/RajinderpalBookStore/RajinderpalBookStore/README.txt

 In appsetting.json did changes to default connection

 1055
 use this command add-migration AddDefaultIdentityMigration for adding a migration

 1130
 while creating migration it is created in Rajinderpalbook store instead of .Dataaccess file

 1132
 while adding command it asked for specify what context you want  then build failed but it works in original file 20221105025349_AddDefaultIdentityMigration  this is migration file name

 1146
 in .model folder added a new class name category.cs and modified the project

 1158
 added the migration
 updated ApplicationDbContext.cs
 line 06 and 16

 11-10-2022

 0131

 In applicationdbcontext in data access folde correct the reference namespace in startup made vchanges for  using statment to refer the application dbcontext file

 0134
 Added migration for adddefaultidentity migration 20221110183025_AddDefaultIdentityMigration.cs

+0135
+updated database